MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 ### If QR code tracking doesn't work in general, what do I do?

 * Is the QR Code version a supported version?
 We don't support the high-density versions like version 40.
-Nothing above version 10 is guaranteed, versions above 20 aren’t supported.
+Nothing above version 10 is guaranteed; versions above 20 aren’t supported.
 * Are you close enough to the QR code?
 See [distance and angular position from the QR code](#distance-and-angular-position-from-the-qr-code).
 * How is the lighting?
 There’s a known issue where detection becomes difficult when the QR code is on a dark environmental background.
 When there's a dark background, the QR code will appear washed out to the camera due to high contrast.
 For more information, see [lighting and backdrop](#lighting-and-backdrop).